misotanni/misotanni.github.io/fjs/en/math.md

 $$\frac{a}{b}=\frac{\prod_{i=1}^{t} \text{p}(i)^{\alpha _i}}{\prod_{j=1}^{t} \text{p}(j)^{\beta _j}}=\prod_{k=1}^{t} \text{p}(k)^{\gamma _k}$$

 By the Fundamental Theorem of Arithmetic, the exponents are differences of two natural numbers.
 The natural numbers are not closed under subtraction, but their least superset which is closed under subtraction is the set of integers.
-Hence there exists a unique representation of every just interval as a product of primes raised to integer exponents and the proposition holds. $$\qedsymbol$$
+Hence there exists a unique representation of every just interval as a product of primes raised to integer exponents and the proposition holds. $$\qed$$

 ## Theorem 3